trothtech/uft/doc/protocol.md

 * NOOP

 These are optional and not widely implemented.
-`CPQ` and `MSG` are specifically for emulating IBM "NJE" networking.
+`CPQ` and `MSG` are specifically for emulating some of the functions of IBM "NJE" networking.

 ## UFT Response Codes